Didisimmons/Flybody-gym/README.md

 ## DESIGN
 * Colour Scheme

-    - The colours used on the site were picked from Glebstock's adobe palette. www.color.adobe.com/search?q=gym.
+    - The colours used on the site were picked from Glebstock's adobe [palette](www.color.adobe.com/search?q=gym.)
     - FLYBODY's brand is represented by the palette.
 The colours were chosen to convey trust and honesty to the user throughout the website, as well as cleanliness and simplicity.
 * Typography

   - To ensure consistency, the Oswald and EB Garamond fonts are used throughout the site.
 The two fonts give our site a distinct personality and elegance, as well as an appealing appearance.
 * Imagery

   - The photos featured throughout the site were obtained from free image providers such as Unsplash, Pexels, Pixibay, and so on.

    - The photographs portray a modern aesthetic gym where members are having fun using the gym's facilities and equipment, as well as the energy that can be expected there.
 The graphics' purpose is to draw viewers' attention to the FLY BODY website, where they may register and join the community.

 #### Wireframes:

 The wireframe for the entire site is available [here](https://www.figma.com/file/8qHDfvLP2VWCYEGpWECjkS/FLYBODY?node-id=0%3A1).
 This shows the site on both a desktop and a mobile device, with some tablet view wireframes indicating when the screen view is different.

 ## FEATURES

 On each of the five pages, a fully responsive navigation bar has been included.
 The navigation bar is made up of the gym's emblem on the far left and five different links on the right.
 On a mobile device, the five individual links condense into a hamburger icon in the menu bar, while the logo on the left side remains unchanged.

 Each of the five pages has a footer with information about the head office location, additional locations present, a contact phone number, social media icons for their social media presence, and a call to action button to join FLYBODY's community.
 The social media links offer the user with a sense of trust and allow for involvement across their channels.
 The primary goal of the call to action button is to aggressively convert our users into potential clients by shortening the conversion funnel process.